 In order to help students complete their 5 required Honors Courses, the Honors Program allows students to convert some non-Honors courses into Honors Tutorials.
 This is detailed in the Honors Handbook (p.
 8).
 The process for converting a non-Honors course into an Honors Tutorials is as follows:

 - Approach the faculty member teaching the course and ask them if they would be willing to supervise your Honors Tutorial.
 This requires extra commitment on the part of the faculty member (they are paid for this extra time from the Honors Program), so it is vital that you discuss this with them with plenty of advanced warning.
+It is strongly encouraged that you do this before the semester starts, not once the semester starts, as professors need time to make these arrangements.

 “The Tutorial Enrichment project is a collaboration with Dr. Miller towards the publication of an academic research paper that aims to identify patterns between the FED minutes’ language and market responses.
 The project will require the student to collect, clean, and analyze nearly eight decades of data, and then run regression analysis as well as building models that would attempt to predict market reactions after the FED’s minutes are published and made public.
 This Tutorial Enrichment project will take a different approach to what the other students in the course will be doing by looking beyond the textbook content and regular assignments, while enhancing the student’s understanding of the FED’s impact on the financial markets.”
 (Victor Philaire)